 What is this project doing?

-The project has four strategic objectives which are:
+The project’s four strategic objectives included:

 - Improving the use of tools to make sustainable Agricultural Intensification more equitable (Tools & Metrics)